top of page

 They struggle because certain moments feel threatening.

-One partner feels criticized and moves to defend.
+One of you feels criticized and moves to defend.

 The other feels dismissed and pushes harder to be heard.

-Or one feels pressure and goes quiet, while the other feels distance and moves closer.
+Or one goes quiet while the other moves closer.

 But protection comes first.